-Every year in the beginning of rainy season, Lord Jagannath, with his elder brother Balabhadra and sister Subhadra, goes on vacation, travelling on grand chariots, from his temple in Puri, to his garden palace in the countryside.
+Ratha Yatra The Chariot Festival of Lord Jagannath.
+The Ratha Yatra is celebrated in the early days of the rainy season.
+The Lord of the Universe, Lord Jagannath with his elder brother Balabhadra and sister Subhadra goes on vacation, traveling on grand chariots, from his temple in Puri to his garden palace in the countryside.
 This belief of the Hindus has given rise to one of the biggest religious festivals in India — the Rath Yatra or the Chariot Festival.
 This is also the etymological origin of the English word ‘Juggernaut’.

-Jagannath, believed to be an avatar of Lord Vishnu , is the Lord of Puri — the coastal town of Orissa in eastern India.
-Rath Yatra is of great significance to the Hindus, and especially to the people of Orissa.
+Lord Jagannath is an avatar or incarnation of Lord Vishnu, is the Lord at Puri — the coastal town of Odisha in eastern India.
+Rath Yatra is of great significance to the Hindus, and especially to the people of Odisha.
 It is during this time that the three deities of Jagannath, Balabhadra and Subhadra are taken out in a grand procession in specially made gigantic temple-like chariots called raths, which are pulled by thousands of devotees.

 Many believe that the custom of placing idols on grand chariots and pulling them is of Buddhist origin.
 Fa Hien, the Chinese historian, who visited India in the 5th century AD, had written about the chariot of Buddha being pulled along public roads.

 The Origin of ‘Juggernaut’

 History has it that when the British first observed the Rath Yatra in the 18th century, they were so amazed that they sent home shocking descriptions which gave rise to the term ‘juggernaut’, meaning “destructive force”.
 This connotation may have originated from the occasional but accidental death of some devotees under the chariot wheels caused by the crowd and commotion.